-It’s no secret that dividend stocks are in high demand for the income they generate, but what is stopping you from dividend investing?
+It’s no secret, dividend stocks are in high demand for the income they generate, but what is stopping you from dividend investing?

 Today, we’re going to discuss why you should invest in dividend stocks for your income plans.
 Dividend investment is attractive for multiple reasons: